Headscratchers: Darkwing Duck

 Why doesn't Negaduck just bomb Drake Mallard's house?

-It was Moviebob who pointed out that in the Negaverse, Negaduck apparently owns the counterpart of the Mallard house, because Nega-Gosalyn lives there.
+who pointed out that in the Negaverse, Negaduck apparently owns the counterpart of the Mallard house, because Nega-Gosalyn lives there.
 So he must know, or at least suspect, where Darkwing lives.
 So why not do something about it?
 Are you telling me that Negaduck of all people would hold back from flattening a suburban home just because his arch-nemesis might not

 How come nobody ever notices that Launchpad McQuack is DW's sidekick in civilian life?
 He doesn't wear a mask.

 - Same reason why people never seem to notice that Clark Kent is Superman.

 - Notice, yes.
 Care, highly doubt.
 Same with the kids—basically, targets of convenience if it ever comes up, but unless they're directly targeting Darkwing, there's no real point in getting his attention.
 After all, what's easier for a crook—robbing a bank, or robbing the bank while trying to control a hero's sidekick and while hoping the hero actually stays out of your way?

 - It's simple, one villain referred to them as Darkwing's Fan Club, so people think they just follow him around.
 Considering DW's a bit of a glory hound It's not surprising.

 - Someone finally did put two and two together in the comic book: Negaduck.

 - Though the comic book indicates that he always knew.
 It wasn't until the upteenth time Darkwing kicked his ass that he decided to do something about it.
 He even says it himself:

 :"This wasn't about eliminating one